MarioMingarro/ClimaRep/README.md

 > `dir_output`: Path to the `directory` where output rasters and charts will be saved.

-> `save_intermediate_raster`: Logical.
+> `save_raw`: Logical.
 If `TRUE`, saves the continuous Mahalanobis distance rasters for both present and future scenarios within the study area extent.

 mh_overlay(...):